NancyDLL/Train-Scheduler/README.md

 ### HTML5
 1. Files built to adhere to W3C standards and validated -> https://validator.w3.org/
+1. Form inputs require regex pattern matching.
 1.
-1.

 ### CSS3
+1. Bootstrap3 library was used to enable responsive layout for multiple devices, from cell phone to large screen.
+1. New classes added for any modification to Bootstrap3 styling.
 1.
-1.
-1. Bootstrap3 library was used to enable responsive layout for multiple devices.

 ### JavaScript
 1.
 1.
 1. The JavaScript library of MomentJS was used to

 ### JQuery
-1.
-1.
-1.
+1. Used to handle form submit.
+1. Used to populate the table with the new train info.

 ### Firebase
-1.
-1.
+1. Utilized to store the four values of each train record.